pangyuteng/ghettogex/timescaledb/README.md

 # sudo sh -c "echo 'Hello from Kubernetes storage' > /mnt/kxg256gb/pgmount/index.html"

-move timescaledb to host5 to use nvme
+move timescaledb to host6 to use nvme

-+ in proxmox tweaked host5 ram, drop spec for host6

 + in longhorn , reserve 100G to nvme in host5